theQuert/XPS-9360-macOS/README.md

    ## Optional Settings
    #### IF you have the same CPU as mine, we can do the Undervolting settings below.
    #### Warning!!!
 This may cause crash on your device, please be aware.
- Enter `BIOS/Boot Sequence` then add new Boot with `CLOVER/tools/DVMT.efi` , then run the following commands
+ Enter `BIOS/Boot Sequence` then add new Boot with `CLOVER/tools/DVMT.efi`, run the following commands
  - Overclock, CFG, WDT & XTU enable
  ```BASH
         setup_var 0x4DE 0x00